History and Accomplishments

 West County Health Center was recognized and designated as a Federally Qualified Health Center in 2002, ensuring ongoing federal funding to care for low-income and uninsured patients.

-In 2002, we established the first and only Teen Clinic in West Sonoma County, which moved to its own site in Forestville in 2003.
+In 2003, we established the first and only Teen Clinic in West Sonoma County based at its own building in Forestville.

 - 1973: Russian River Health Center founded